8.5ha, coral reefs and sandy shores, interesting temples,

 corals and soft

-corals.
+lagoons.
 Commonly encountered animals include clown

 clams and a wide variety of other fishes and crabs seldom seen

 is a daily ferry from Marina South Pier currently provided by Singapore

 Island Cruise, see their website for their latest charges and